GokayPlus/kuronekoai/README.md

 It was developed as a hobby to explore AI, local LLMs, image generation, and privacy-first interfaces.
 There will be **no** regular updates or ongoing support.

-I didn't setup Whisper model but if you want set it up.
+I didn't setup Whisper model but if you want you can set it up.
 It has memory problems.
 It doesn't remember previous message(s).

 ---